 Cumbria LGPS has a diversified portfolio using a number of active investment managers together with passive and other pooled funds.
-All investment managers are required to adhere to the Stewardship Code
+All investment managers are required to adhere to the Stewardship Code, (or equivalent code in their regional jurisdiction).

 Principle 1 - Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.